Esri/landscape-modeler-js/README.md

 ## Features

 Landscape Modeler allows any user with a valid [ArcGIS Online](http://www.arcgis.com/) organizational account to:
-* Design weighted overlay models using the the [ready-to-use landscape layers on ArcGIS Online](http://esri.maps.arcgis.com/home/group.html?owner=esri&title=Landscape%20Layers)
+* Design weighted overlay models using the [ready-to-use landscape layers on ArcGIS Online](http://esri.maps.arcgis.com/home/group.html?owner=esri&title=Landscape%20Layers)
 * Run those models in real time at a variety of scales and extents
 * Save models as ArcGIS Online web maps that can be loaded into other applications or ArcGIS Desktop
 * Load and view models that have been saved and shared by others